ApplyKCL/SNYProject/ReadMe.md

 This project has been meticulously crafted for Daxsonics Ultrasound Inc., tailored to meet the client's specific needs.
 We have developed a sophisticated digital scanning record system to streamline and enhance their operations.

-The whole project file belongs to Shaonan Hu, Jiahao Chen, Yilun Peng and Jiawei Yang.
+The whole project file belongs to Shaonan Hu, Jiahao Chen, Yilun Peng and Jiawei Yang.<br />
 Arthur: <br />
 Shaonan Hu(Shaonan.Hu@dal.ca)<br />
 Jiahao Chen(ch243852@dal.ca)<br />